DeepRegNet/DeepReg/demos/unpaired_ct_abdomen/README.md

 ## Application

 This demo shows how to register unpaired abdominal CT data from different patients using DeepReg.
-In addition, the demo demonstrates the difference betwwen the unsupervised, weakly-supervised and their combination, using a U-Net.
+In addition, the demo demonstrates the difference between the unsupervised, weakly-supervised and their combination, using a U-Net.

 ## Data